tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

   update_model(glmnet_tune_spec)
 ```

-Now we will use a similar extraction function.
+Now we will use an extraction function similar to when we used ordinary least squares.
 We add an additional argument to retain coefficients that are shrunk to zero by the lasso penalty:

 ```r